artsy/artsy-eigen-web-association/README.md

 When making changes, you should do so in the `apple-app-site-association.json` file and then run `yarn build` to encode new paths for Sailthru or remove old ones.

+## After config changes are merged

+After changes to the `apple-app-site-association.json` file have been merged, you'll need to update the three places that depend on it which include force, artsy-wwwify, and Sailthru.
+To update the package in force and artsy-wwwify run the command `yarn upgrade artsy-eigen-web-association` in those repositories and check that in.
+Updates to Sailthru requires you to notify Sailthru support which someone from `#crm` slack channel can help with.

 ## Caching